FLUX-SE/all_docs/en_US/spat_revolution_doc/Spat_Environment_Speaker_Arrangement_Editor.md

   + Side Right: the speaker points to the right side of the 3D view
   + Custom: the user can define the orientation with the *yaw* and *pitch* parameters.

+> The orientation (0°,0°) is pointing to the listener.

 **Yaw:** rotate the speaker around the Z-axis.
 0° degree is pointing the listener.

 **Pitch (°):** rotate the speaker in elevation.

 !> **Orientation**, **yaw** and **pitch** are only useful in WFS use case.

+> Tips: to
+> - point down (speaker with positive elevation) or up (speaker with negative elevation) a speaker, set the pitch to 90 menus the speaker elevation value;

 **Delay (ms):** add a fix amount of latency to a speaker.